open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 Add `--draft` to the `gh release create` command if you want to review the release before hitting the "Publish release" button yourself.

+You will need to remove `--discussion-category announcements` if you add `--draft` (you can still choose whether to select "Create a discussion for this release" before hitting the "Publish release" button).

 ```yaml
       - name: Create GitHub release
         env: